Elaine Morgan: Aquatic ape hypothesis

 Morgan has promoted a version of the aquatic ape hypothesis, which proposes that human evolution had an "aquatic phase" in the Miocene or Pliocene epoch.

-Although Morgan's aquatic ape hypothesis is still rejected by the anthropology and scientific community, it has achieved popular appeal since the publication of Descent of Woman in 1972.
+Although Morgan's aquatic ape hypothesis has been debunked by the anthropology and scientific community, and is classified as a pseudoscience, it has achieved popular appeal since the publication of Descent of Woman in 1972.

 Morgan's work has received warm comments from several prominent people.
 Philosopher Daniel Dennett wrote of the criticisms of her:

 And in a BBC/Discovery Channel Documentary, the South African anthropologist Phillip V. Tobias said:

 In 2000 Morgan was awarded the Letten F Saugstad prize in Oslo for her "contribution to scientific knowledge" and in December 2008 she was admitted as a Fellow of the Linnean Society, following in the footsteps of Charles Darwin and Alfred Russel Wallace.

 Death and legacy

 Morgan died at the age of 92 on 12 July 2013.
 Welsh author Trevor Fishlock described her in an obituary as a writer "who brought out the flavour of Wales."

 In 2019, Morgan was one of five women on a shortlist for a Cardiff statue.

 In 2020, to commemorate the centenary of her birth, two complementary biographies of her life were published.
 The Welsh historian Daryl Leeworthy wrote one focusing on her earlier career as a writer and Algis Kuliukas wrote one emphasising more her "aquatic ape" work.

 On 18 March 2022 a statue of her by Emma Rodgers was installed outside the Tŷ Calon Lân Medical Centre in Mountain Ash, Rhondda Cynon Taf, as part of the Monumental Welsh Women project.

+The author, Bruce Lindsay, states in his biography of Scottish poet Ivor Cutler that Cutler dedicated one of his poetry books, "Is that your flap, Jack?" to Morgan saying: "With deep gratitude to Elaine Morgan, author of 'The Descent of Woman', for changing my understanding of man".